About Wits

 Graduation Ball was a festive and formal annual event organised by students.
 The Ball, usually held at the Wanderers Hall, saw a host of high-profile guests mingle with recent graduates dressed in their finest attire, in the hope of being mentioned in the local newspaper.
 The Hall was decorated in Wits blue and gold, and dinner, drinks and dancing to a live band were the order of the day.
 The SRC election results were traditionally announced at the Ball.

 There were also clandestine raids between the two universities, mainly involving students living in residence.
 The raids were a fun way to rile the opposition ahead of an important match.
 In 1956, a Wits University raid resulted in Tukkies’ administration buildings being painted red.
 The controversy generated by such events resulted in the raids being banned in the 1950s.
 Though students continued the raids illicitly, they eventually stopped in the 1960s when a student was killed in a car-chase.
+Today, the derby continues with the University of Johannesburg down the road.

 Share